weezwo/chore-corps/spec.md

   Chore - presence of name
   Family - uniqueness of name, length of password
   User - devise - adds presence of name
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes) tasks/last_completed
 - [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item) families/new creates a user with a nested form
 - [x] Include signup (how e.g. Devise)